The Fractional VP of Sales is becoming a popular and important asset for companies to get ahead in today’s competitive sales market.

 Another important responsibility of a Fractional VP of Sales is to build and mentor sales teams.
 This can involve recruiting and hiring new salespeople, training them on the company’s sales processes, and providing ongoing coaching and support to help them achieve their individual or team sales targets.

-The Fractional VP of Sales must also be able to identify areas where the team is struggling, providing targeted training and support to help them improve.
+The part time VP of Sales must also be able to identify areas where the team is struggling, providing targeted training and support to help them improve.
 This can involve providing additional training on specific sales techniques, or working with individual salespeople to help them overcome their specific challenges.

 Often time consuming and neglected by business owners, reviewing sales calls and scoring them for quality and improvement can be included in the responsibilities of the Fractional VP of Sales.
 By hearing how salespeople perform during their customer interactions, an experienced sales leader can help improve the conversion rate at different stages of the sales process.

 The Fractional VP of Sales can also be responsible for setting sales targets and metrics that align with the company’s overall goals.
 Goal setting is much more nuanced than simply choosing a new target.